-- We will see an increasing use of ethnography to understand how big and small data are used (or not) for decision-making and the rituals of resistance to data inside organisations.
+- We will see an increasing use of ethnography to understand how big and small data are used (or not) for decision-making and the rituals of resistance to data purchase tramadol for dogs inside organisations.
 Studies like Reboot’s exemplary ethnography of data usage in USAID programming or IGC’s story of a government dashboard in India will increasingly become the norm.
 Combined with a growing awareness of behavioural science, this will finally dent the assumption “If only we give data to the right people at the right time, they will change their behaviour”

 - Interest in the social life of data will increase, with living labs, data collaboratories and “lives of data” explorations becoming more widespread.
 A focus on the distinction between upstream (reporting) vs downstream (learning) data will also generate insights on how to do data differently.
 Data infrastructures and the values they embed will be scrutinised.

 - As the implications of data tracking become more obvious, INGOs will pay attention to practices of data obfuscation and how they affect their data collection and interpretation efforts.